 In the 2022 professional survey, the eNPS recommendation index was 29 (32).
 Among the strengths of Terveystalo are the activities of work communities and cooperation in teams, as well as the work of immediate supervisors.
 In the development of professional experience, the aim is to nurture these identified strengths.
 Our aim is to have an eNPS recommendation index of 31 by 2025.

 We observe the principles of equality, fairness, and non-discrimination.
 We do not discriminate on the basis of race, age, ethnic or national origin, nationality, language, religion, belief, opinions, health status, disability, sexual orientation or other personal reasons or circumstances.
 In recruitment, we focus on the person’s professional competence, the ability to take responsibility and the will to improve our operations and themselves.

 In accordance with the diversity policy of our Board of Directors, our objective is to have a balanced gender distribution in the Board of Directors.
-In 2021, two of the seven members of the Board of Directors were women.
-Five of the eleven Management Group members were women.
+At the end of 2022, two of the five members of the Board of Directors were women.
+Four of the eight Management Group members were women.

 The remuneration of our personnel is based on the principles of performance, equal treatment and competitiveness.
 For jobs that fall under collective agreements, such as nurses, the pay categories correspond to the classifications specified in the collective agreements.
 Pay is also influenced by job-specific responsibility supplements and the employee’s years of experience.
 For senior salaried employees, pay is determined based on the position and the demands of the job as well as other factors, including competence, experience, performance and results.
 The company-specific equality plans are focused on the equality of remuneration and are aimed at promoting equal pay.
 Gender, for example, cannot be a factor that influences pay.